 Learn more about who has the cheapest full coverage auto insurance

-Cheapest car insurance in Arkansas, by driving history
+Cheapest auto insurance in Arkansas by driving history

-Your driving history affects how much you pay for insurance in Arkansas because insurance companies use it to assess the risk associated with insuring a driver.
+Your driving history impacts insurance premiums in Arkansas, as insurance companies use this factor to assess the risks associated with providing coverage for a driver.

 CompanyRates before speedingAfter speeding (1-29 mph over limit)% difference$ difference